NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

  * Verify the change with `git status`

 Hint: Markdown is a markup language that is rendered by GitLab as HTML.
+Best practice is to have a README.md file written in Markdown in every project.
+This gets rendered on the projects frontpage and is great for user documentation.

 You can keep notes from the training in the `README.md` file.